-Water quality, impacts on surface water systems, and the protection of groundwater resources were ranked as high priority concerns by the Grayling area communities.
+Water quality, impacts on surface water systems, and the protection of groundwater resources were ranked as high port Camp Grayling IMTC with public relations, economic priority concerns by the Grayling area communities.
 There is a wide range of research describing water quality, sediment quality, and the health of aquatic environments and species, but it can be challenging for members of the community to identify and access appropriate and accurate information to satisfy their concerns.